Discover how Hertfordshire County Council has transformed their EHCP processes

 We managed in this way for about six months, before transitioning to the Invision360 tool.

-Excel has its strengths, and there isa reason why many Local Authorities use the same reporting processes.
+Excel has its strengths, and there is a reason why many Local Authorities use the same reporting processes.
 After all, it’s readily available and simple to use by everyone involved.

 Managers from different SEND teams were conducting monthly audits on a sample selection of new EHCPs as part of their quality assurance processes.
 From those audits, I was then drafting quarterly reports to highlight any specific areas of learning that we needed to invest in.